Carramar, New South Wales: History

 The land east of what is now Haughton Street near Prospect Creek was once the home of pioneering German migrant and piano maker, Carl Wilhlem Gunther von Heiden.
 In the mid-1900s, Heiden's property, which was known as the Von Heiden Estate, was used for recreational boating opposite at Latty's Boatshed on Prospect Creek.

-The von Heiden house featured a high gabled roof and broad verandahs, with the formal gardens being decorated in the fashion of the Edwardian era.
-The balustraded stairs and green walls were led down to the creek's banks.
-The estate also featured fishponds with ornate fountains, and white statues of water bearers which striped the pathways.
+The von Heiden house featured formal gardens decorated in the fashion of the Edwardian era.
+In the early 1920s, the Lansdowne Bridge area, now the site of Lansdowne Bridge Reserve and Rashay's restaurant, became a popular recreation spot known as the Garden of Eden Picnic Grounds, where visitors could hire boats and purchase refreshments.

-After Heiden's death in 1936, the Von Heiden Estate was inherited to a Protestant church in the area.
-In 1955 a retirement village was built on the site, though due to recurring flooding and high tides the homes were demolished in the late 1980s, and the village was moved to a new site.
-Fairfield City Council then designated part of the former estate on the creek's banks as a nature reserve called Heiden Park, adjoining Fairfield Park to the north, with very minor visible indication of the Von Heidon Estate.
+Due to rapid population growth in the area after World War 2, Fairfield District Hospital was opened on The Horsley Drive at Mitchell Street in Fairfield in September 1956 until it was relocated in 1988 to Wetherill Park.
+In 1955 a retirement village was built on the Von Heiden Estate, though due to recurring flooding and high tides the homes were demolished in the late 1980s, and the village was moved to a new site.
+Fairfield City Council then designated part of the former estate on the creek's banks as a nature reserve called Heiden Park, adjoining Fairfield Park to the north, with minor visible indication of the Von Heidon Estate.

-Though remnants of the Von Heiden Estate do remain at the park, including a brick grain store that was built by Heiden himself, an ornamental fountain that has a statue of a boy which remained in site until the 1980s, an incomplete barricaded terrace, a grand staircase that leads down to the creek and a former boat dock, in addition to substantial trees which represent the last traces of the Late Victorian ornamental gardens.